2xer/tr/README.md

 ## status
 1. More compact status but uses 1 or 2 capital letters or symbols to represent changes to files (`man git-status`).

+Left-hand column shows status of files in the staging area while the right-hand column shows the status of files in the working tree.

 `git status -s`

 # Credits